scomup/MathematicalRobotics/docs/rotation.md

 $$

-For real numbers, this series is very famous, shows a way to compute the exponential function. similarly, we can extend the definition of exponential function to skew-symmetric matrix.
+For real numbers, this series is very famous, shows a way to compute the exponential function.
+Similarly, we can extend the definition of exponential function to skew-symmetric matrix.

 $$
 R(\omega)